tetsuyahoshino137/tetsuyahoshino137.github.io/_pages/about.md

 :   with Takashi Ui

-**Information Acquisition and Free-Riding in Elections with Opinion Polls** ;   with Andrei Gomberg
+**Information Acquisition and Free-Riding in Elections with Opinion Polls** :   with Andrei Gomberg

-**Two-Sided Markets and Restricted Boltzmann Machines** ,   with Romans Pancs
+**Two-Sided Markets and Restricted Boltzmann Machines** :   with Romans Pancs

+**Two-Sided Markets and Restricted Boltzmann Machines** : <span style="font-size:larger;">with Romans Pancs</span>

 **Bargaining and Information Acquisition**
-.   with Kalyan Chatterjee and Miaomiao Dong
+:   with Kalyan Chatterjee and Miaomiao Dong

 - **Recursive Rational Inattention Is Entropic**
-with Henrique De Oliveira
+:   with Henrique De Oliveira

 - **Enforcement against Organized Crime Increases Organized Fraud**
 with Takuma Kamada